techbelle/the-little-mongodb-book/en/mongodb.markdown

 ## License ##
 The Little MongoDB Book book is licensed under the Attribution-NonCommercial 3.0 Unported license. **You should not have paid for this book.**

 You are basically free to copy, distribute, modify or display the book.
-However, we ask that you always attribute the book to its original author - Karl Seguin - and do not use it for commercial purposes.
+However, please always attribute the book to its original author - Karl Seguin - and do not use it for commercial purposes.

 You can see the full text of the license at: